 Aand B, then N=N_AN_Band K=K_AK_B.

 - Continuity.
-Given any two pure85 states of a system, there exists a continuous reversible transformation of the system that sends one to the other.
+Given any two pure states (all of the states that we have been discussing so far are pure states, but we define what this means in Section 8.1.) of a system, there exists a continuous reversible transformation of the system that sends one to the other.

 What is particularly nice, as a bonus result, is that if we make one tiny change to these axioms — just dropping the word “continuous” from the fifth axiom — then the result is exactly classical probability theory.